Disputed GOP-Nunes memo released

 Ohr, the Justice Department official who was demoted amid the discovery of his ties to the opposition research firm behind the controversial Trump dossier, figures prominently in the memo.

 "Before and after Steele was terminated as a source, he maintained contact with DOJ via then-Associate Deputy Attorney General Bruce Ohr," the memo says.
 "Shortly after the election, the FBI began interviewing Ohr, documenting his communications with Steele," including "clear evidence of Steele's bias," according to the memo.

-"Ohr later provided the FBI will all his wife's opposition research, paid for by the DNC and Clinton campaign via Fusion GPS.
+It adds, "Ohr later provided the FBI will all his wife's opposition research, paid for by the DNC and Clinton campaign via Fusion GPS.
 The Ohrs' relationship with Settle and Fusion GPS was inexplicably concealed from (the FISA court)."

 Ohr previously served as an associate deputy attorney general, but was stripped of that position after his meetings with Steele and Simpson became public in December.
-More recently, Ohr has was removed as head of the Justice Department's Organized Crime Drug Enforcement Task Forces as well.
+More recently, Ohr was removed as head of the Justice Department's Organized Crime Drug Enforcement Task Forces as well.

 Escalation of partisan fight over Russia probe